NVIDIA/NeMo/docs/source/starthere/core.rst

 When using the PyTorch Lightning Trainer, PyTorch Lightning checkpoint are created.
 These are mainly used within NeMo to autoresume training.
 Since NeMo models are ``LightningModules``, the PyTorch Lightning method ``load_from_checkpoint`` is available.
-Note that ``load_from_checkpoint`` won't necessarily work out of the box for all models as some moodels require more artifacts than just the checkpoint to be restored.
+Note that ``load_from_checkpoint`` won't necessarily work out of the box for all models as some models require more artifacts than just the checkpoint to be restored.
 For these models, the user will have to override ``load_from_checkpoint`` if they wish to use it.